You Support This Site

 Then, just when everything looks perfect, SAW is bootstrapped to a ridiculous ending.
-Such an incredibly dumb ending in fact, that as you leave the theater, the more you think about it, the more frustrating it is.
+Such an incredibly dumb ending in fact, that as I left the theater, the more I thought about it, the more frustrating it was.

 Unfortunately, this movie also gets an

 Still, when it comes to movies, horror fans are a forgiving lot.
 And if you look at the twenty or so Horror movies that Hollywood alone puts out every year, you'll know that we've forgiven a LOT!